What's My Line?: Style

 What's My Line? is known for its attention to manners and class.
 In its early years, business suits and street dresses were worn by the host and panelists, but by 1953, the men normally wore black suits with bow tie (a few guests in fact wore black tie) while female panelists donned formal gown and often gloves.
 Exceptions to this dress code were on the broadcasts immediately following the deaths of Fred Allen and Dorothy Kilgallen, in which the male cast members wore straight neckties and the women wore simpler dresses.

 The game followed a line of formality and adherence to rules.
 Although using first names at other points, Daly usually addressed using surnames when passing the questioning to a particular panelist.
 He would also amiably chide the panel if they began a conference without first asking him.

 However, even with such formality, Daly was not above trading bon mots with the panelists during the game, and Cerf would often attempt to make a pun of his name.
 Occasionally Daly would amiably one-up Cerf if he felt the pun was of lesser quality.
 Cerf also played a myriad of games with Daly's full name, John Charles Patrick Croghan Daly, reciting it correctly only a handful of times over the course of the series.

 Often Daly would need to clarify a potentially confusing question, but he had a penchant for amusingly wordy, long-winded replies that often left panelists more confused than before, which Danny Kaye once parodied as a panelist.
-On more than one occasion, Daly "led the panel down the garden path" – a favorite phrase used when an answer had proven misleading to the panelists.
+Daly was also scrupulous about providing answers that, did, in fact, answer questions as they were posed, and on more than one occasion, Daly "led the panel down the garden path" – a favorite phrase used when a technically correct (but perhaps incomplete or somewhat unhelpful) answer had proven misleading to the panelists.

 Broadcast format

 From 1950 to 1966, the game show was broadcast in black and white, as was typical of most game shows at the time.
 In September 1966, all three networks began broadcasting their prime-time schedules entirely in color television, including What's My Line?
 The new color episodes were preserved only with black-and-white kinescopes, however, and even several of those from 1967 were lost.
 The color composition of the What's My Line? soundstage has been lost to posterity.

 The show began as a live broadcast but during the last eight years many episodes were videotaped weeks or months in advance of their telecasts.
-The show's announcer acknowledged this fact during the closing credits of every “prerecorded” episode.
+The show's announcer acknowledged this fact during the closing credits of every "prerecorded" episode.